Nancy E. Bone: Biography

-Nancy Bone led the way for women in the intelligence community as the director of NGA’s predecessor agency the National Photographic Interpretation Center.
-She spearheaded the effort to create innovation in information sharing which led to the first time NPIC analysts and support personnel could electronically access CIA files, exchange work documents and communicate with colleagues.
-She also pushed NPIC to increase dissemination of digital products and become a major provider of products and information on classified shared networks, increasing the availability of essential NPIC products for customers worldwide.
+While director, Ms. Bone approved a series of projects to improve and modernize NPIC’s 35-year-old intelligence production and personnel management practices.
+Many were groundbreaking and promised to have a significant impact on NPIC’s employees and its imagery intelligence reporting.
+She also spearheaded the effort to improve information sharing which led to the first time NPIC analysts and support personnel could electronically access CIA files, exchange work documents, and communicate with colleagues.
+She also pushed NPIC to increase dissemination of digital products and become a major provider of products and information on classified shared networks, increasing the availability of NPIC products for customers worldwide.